 Tips for Making Milk Chocolate Toffee Cookies

 - When you're making the homemade toffee, stay right by the stove and keep stirring while the sugar mixture comes to a boil.
 The sugar can burn really quickly, so don't walk away from it.
-The whole process takes only about 5-7 minutes total, so its not very long that you'll be standing there!
-Once the mixture starts to smoke, that's the point at which I recommend removing it from the heat, stir for another minute or so and pour immediately onto a prepared sheet tray.
+The whole process takes about 10 minutes total, so its not very long that you'll be standing there!
+Once the mixture reaches 305ºF, that's the point at which I recommend removing it from the heat, and pour immediately onto a prepared sheet tray.
 Spread it in an even layer quickly as it begins to harden very quickly

 Like this recipe?
 Follow me on Pinterest for lots more recipes just like this one!
 And don’t forget to pin this recipe for later by clicking on one of the images below the recipe.
 Or, click on any of the images in this post to save to Pinterest.